Genetic Control of Segmentation in Drosophila The Maternal Legacy

 (See Browder et al., 1991, Figs. 14.19 and 14.20; Gilbert, 1997, Fig. 14.19; Kalthoff, Fig. 21.20; Wolpert et al., Fig. 5.4)

-3) Genetic experiments were used to determine whether these genes interact The first step in determining whether one gene regulates the expression of another is determine whether another is to see if the expression pattern of one gene in the mutant of another (Fig. 2).
+3) Genetic experiments were used to determine whether these genes interact.
+The first step in determining whether one gene regulates the expression of another is to see if the expression pattern of one gene is affected by mutation of another (Fig. 2).
 For instance, if gene A is important for determining the temporal and spatial expression of gene B, then in an a/a mutant, the expression of the B mRNA will be altered either in its timing (it might not be expressed at all) or in its pattern (the region of expression will change).
 Remember, genetic tests do not indicate whether an interaction is direct or indirect.

 Figure 2.
 Genetic tests to determine whether genes interact with one-another.

 4) Molecular experiments determined the structure of these genes.
 Many (but not all) are transcription factors, meaning that they bind to DNA and cause transcription of a gene.
 Sometimes these genes regulate not only the transcription of other genes, but also of themselves and sometimes rather than increasing the expression level of a gene, they decrease it.